 They honoured the land, with a view to leave something better for future generations.

-In the spirit of cooperation and building for the future, our Region has a long history of intermunicipal collaboration, with voluntary and mandatory approaches over the years to address planning issues in a more coordinated way.
+In the spirit of cooperation and building for the future, our Region has a long history of intermunicipal collaboration, with voluntary and mandatory approaches and bodies over the years to address planning issues in a more coordinated way.

-For nearly seven decades, regional planning and collaboration in the Region has taken a variety of forms.
+Territorial AcknowledgementFor nearly seven decades, regional planning and collaboration in the Region has taken a variety of forms.

 1940s

-Our journey begins when we start seeing massive uncoordinated growth with the discovery of oil at Leduc in 1947, ushering in an unprecedented period of rapid growth and urbanization.
+The Region’s collaborative journey begins when we start seeing massive uncoordinated growth with the discovery of oil at Leduc in 1947, ushering in an unprecedented period of rapid growth and urbanization.

 1950s